dateng2016/notes/infra_doc_v2.md

 # Route Service

-This service is for routing (TODO: need to talk to Razin for more details)
+This service is for routing.
+(TODO: need to talk to Razin for more details)

+We are using the com.google.ortools library from google for routing.
+Currently we are experiencing some issues with the library, so we are loading it with a custom loader class.
+We expose different APIs based on functionalities in the controller.
+We can use different map API such as google map, hover sine and others.
+We will cache the data since API calls will cost money.
+We have Datafeed for our own optimizer.

 # Analytic Service